Why Is My Ac Gauge Going Up And Down? Find Out The Reasons And Solutions

 - Wide Application: This air conditioning line repair tool works with R1234yf, R404a, and R134a refrigerants; ideal for HVAC maintenance, this R1234yf AC recharge kit allows you to measure pressure, evacuate and refill coolant

-- Enjoy For Years: This gauge set is made with a durable aluminum body and features pure copper fittings for long-lasting use and effective rust & corrosion resistance
+- Enjoy for Years: This manifold gauge set is made with a durable aluminum body and features pure copper fittings for long-lasting use and effective rust resistance

-- Complete Tool Set: This professional digital AC manifold gauge kit from Orion Motor Tech includes a 3-way gauge, 3 color-coded hoses, 4 quick couplers, and 2 self-sealing can taps.
-Enjoy hassle-free setup and easy operation to tackle your HVAC problems effortlessly
+- COMPLETE GAUGE SET: This professional automotive AC tool kit from Orion Motor Tech includes a 3-way gauge, 3 color-coded hoses, 2 adjustable 1/4” quick couplers, a 1/4” to 1/2” 29° trap adapter, and both puncture-style and self-sealing can taps

-- Compatible with 4 Types of Refrigerants: Our professional three-way manifold gauge set is compatible with R134A, R12, R22, and R502 refrigerants.
+- Compatible with 4 Types of Refrigerants: Our professional four-way manifold gauge set is compatible with R134A, R12, R22, and R410A refrigerants.
 The AC gauge set is suitable for automotive car HVAC, household air-conditioning, and refrigerator maintenance.
 You can easily enjoy the DIY operation process at home.

-- 3 PCS Reinforced Hoses: Our ultra-long 5-foot Freon hoses come in a set of three and are made of PVC with four reinforced layers.
-They can withstand pressures of up to 600 psi, with a burst pressure of 3000 psi.
+- 4 PCS Reinforced Hoses: Our ultra-long 5-foot Freon hoses come in a set of four and are made of PVC with four reinforced layers.
+They can withstand pressures of up to 800 psi, with a burst pressure of 4000 psi.
 Plus, the hose interface is equipped with anti-slip sealing gaskets that prevent loosening during operation, greatly reducing the risk of leakage and waste.

 - Accurate and Precise Gauges: This gauge combines a dry and liquid-filled design with a dry dial to improve winter performance.
 The calibration screws ensure ±1.6% accuracy, and Fahrenheit temperature units make for easy reading.
 Plus, the sight glass design allows you to see the flowing liquid refrigerant during filling.